wilsonify/wilsonify.github.io/content/recipes/VEGETABLE PAD THAI WITH DRYFRIED TOFU213.md

 carrots, bean sprouts, and topped with the peanuts.
 Have some limes wedges shoved in there

-and squeeze that shit over it before you dig in.
+and squeeze that    over it before you dig in.

 ## Modifications
-Don’t eat this all at once because that is too much goddamn salt for one day.
-Fuck.
+Don’t eat this all at once because that is too much goddamn salt for one day.  .

  Use a yellow onion if that is what you can find.

  Like safflower or grapeseed

- Red, green, whatthefuckever
+ Red, green, whatthe ever